Autism in Fort Collins, Colorado

 Autism Impacts Many Children.

-Only a decade ago Autism was believed to affect less than 1 in 1000 children.
+Not long ago Autism was believed to affect less than 1 in 1000 children.
 Now that more parents, health care professionals and educators are aware of Autism’s broad spectrum and early signs, the Centers for Disease Control and Prevention (CDC) report that approximately 1 in 150 children are diagnosed.
 This translates to several hundred children in many counties.

 If Autism does not impact your family directly, statistics suggest that you are likely to encounter a child with Autism in your neighborhood or at your child’s school.
 Take a moment to educate yourself about the Autism spectrum.
 An informed community is best equipped to offer friendship to children on the Autism spectrum and to advocate for appropriate educational and health care services.

 Early intervention has proven value according to the CDC and American Academy of Pediatrics.
 Parents should be mindful of Autism’s early signs.
 This is particularly important if there is a family history of Autism or language delay.
 Some of the more common signs include: Limited interaction with caregivers, problems expressing needs, difficulty transitioning from one task to another, echoing what others say, repeating actions over and over, and reacting strongly to the way things smell, taste, look, feel, or sound.
 If you are unsure whether a problem exists, consider it an opportunity to learn more about your child’s overall development.

 Do not allow lingering questions about your child’s development to go unanswered.
 If you observe possible characteristics of Autism, make an appointment for a comprehensive evaluation.
 This will answer questions specific to Autism, and indicate whether other developmental needs should be addressed.
 The NeuroDevelopment Center in Fort Collins administers the ADOS and other standardized instruments used in Children’s Hospitals.